Welcome back to Part 2 of our series: The Ridiculously Easy Guide to Starting a Blog People Will Love!

 In the first part of this series, we covered a bunch of stuff for startup bloggers: choosing your niche, developing a blogging strategy and setting some basic goals.
-Hopefully, you’ve gone through the worksheets in the 24-Hour Blogging Success Kit and you’ve chosen a niche that’s right for you!
+Hopefully, you’ve grabbed your Quick Start Blogging Setup Guide, (you can get that here!).

 You should also have an idea of what your blogging routine will look like- will you be posting every day?
 3 times a week?
 Do you have ideas to post about?
 What do you want your blog to look like in 1 year?

 Once you have a solid foundation in place- it’s time to start the nitty gritty!
 So today, we need to work on some administrative things like buying a domain, setting up your site and actually getting your blog up and running!
 By the way, this post does contain some affiliate links.